Here is some practical information that may be helpful when you plan to visit the museum.

 Map of the museum

-The same maps can also be found in the app and on large digital screens in the entrance hall.
-There you will also find a leaflet showing the maps of the different floors.
-There is a tactile map in the lobby, to the right just after the steps.
+The same map can be found in our app and on large digital screens in the entrance hall.
+Paper maps are available in the entrance hall.

 Accessibility